-The radical environmental movement is largely white and well-assimilated into the non-community of the corporate-controlled, mass-media dominated, industrially-produced culture of the contemporary United States and its colonies.
+The radical environmental movement is largely white and well-assimilated into the non-community of the corporate-controlled, mass-media dominated, indu States and its colonies.
 Community has been destroyed to the point where we don't know the names of the people living twenty feet from us and communication has been reduced to keystrokes of consonants.
 Those of us from that world are not even starting from scratch; we're starting from negative.
 Hopefully, we can learn by example from comrades who come from more intact communities, from elders who remember a way of life organized around human needs instead of corporate profits, and from history.
 Necessity will have to reinvent us.